RonMeiburg/MPU6050PythonFullAPI/README.md

 The code exposes the functionality of the MPU6050, like (no-)motion detection, gravity free acceleraion, quaternion based orientation etc. At present the API calls to add additional sensors, in particular a magnetometer, have not (yet) been translated, as these are likely not going to be used and would only add size to the python source file.
 A recipe for translating these calls from C++ to (micro-)Python has been provided separately.

+Status

+22 feb 2024 First example reading quaternions in microPython uploaded.
+The code for retrieving dmp packets is now stable even for low busfrequencies, down to 50kHz, and low packet retrieval frequencies